 - Well-versed in handling of all court procedures

 We understand how deeply important it is to you and your family to succeed in such a matter.
 Our firm is dedicated to helping protect you and your future in regards to U.S. immigration.

 The family-based adjustment of status is done through the USCIS for the majority of individuals.
 In these cases, the person has not had any contact with Immigration and Customs Enforcement (ICE) officers.
 These are immigrants who affirmatively file the application through USCIS which adjudicates the matter.

-To ensure that your case is well-prepared and argued convincingly before the judge, it is vital that you have strong and committed legal representation.
-As the son of immigrants, our immigration lawyer brings both skill and determination to every client.
+To ensure that your immigration status case is well-prepared and argued convincingly before the judge, it is vital that you have committed legal representation.
+As the son of immigrants, Attorney Galaviz has personal immigration experience that he uses to help his clients.
 We urge you to take advantage of the experience and dedication you will find at Galaviz Law Firm, PLLC.

 Charge Reduced Released on Bond

 Judge grants a reasonable bond after proving client was not subject to mandatory detention for previous criminal history.

 Charge Reduced Removal Defense / Adjustment of Status

 Case terminated and Lawful Permanent Resident status granted for the wife of U.S. Combat Veteran.